briandherbert/DuctTapeBackend/README.md

 There are more solid solutions built around this idea that involve publishing your doc to the Web as a public page, then getting the data back as JSON, though in my tests, the server response was very slow and the payload was padded with extra data.

-Thanks to Jake Wharton's [Picasso][4] for making image-downloading easy.
+Thanks to Jake Wharton's [Picasso][4] for making downloading images easy.

 [1]:https://github.com/briandherbert/WhatIHadForBreakfast/blob/master/src/com/example/whatihadforbreakfast/DuctTapeBackend.java
 [2]:https://raw.githubusercontent.com/briandherbert/WhatIHadForBreakfast/photos/photos/fattySides.png